ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 }
 ```

+**Step 3:** Enable monitoring and tracing

-**Step 2:** The observability is disabled by default and it can be enabled either by adding `--observe` flag or updating
+The observability is disabled by default and it can be enabled either by using `--observe` flag or by updating the
-the configuration.
+configuration.
 This option enables metrics monitoring and distributed tracing.
-You will have to follow
-step 3 and step 4, if you want to monitor logs as well.

 Using `--observe` flag:

-Observability for Ballerina service can be enabled with a flag `--observe` as shown below.
-This enables observability
+Observability of Ballerina service with default settings is enabled when `--observe` flag is used when starting the
-for Ballerina service with default settings, and collect the distributed tracing information with [Jaeger]
+service.
+This enables Ballerina service observability by letting you collect the distributed tracing information with
-and metrics with [Prometheus].
+[Jaeger] and metrics with [Prometheus].

 ```bash
 $ ballerina run --observe hello_world_service.bal